Forest Fire Danger Rating

 Condition Orange will generally derive from extended periods of low precipitation, moderate relative humidity and low to moderate wind conditions which have the capacity to significantly increase the risk of wildfire initiation and spread.

 |Condition Red – Extreme Fire Risk.
 Take Immediate Action.

-Under extreme Fire Risk Conditions any ignition source in hazardous fuels will give rise to rapid and unpredictable wildfire development and spread.
-Under these conditions, in upland situations fire can be expected to cover extensive areas and pose extreme difficulties to suppression efforts and will likely give rise to Major Emergency Management (MEMs) response scenarios.
+Under extreme fire risk conditions any ignition source in hazardous fuels will give rise to rapid and unpredictable wildfire development and spread.
+Under these conditions, in upland situations fire can be expected to cover extensive areas and pose extreme difficulties to suppression efforts and may give rise to major emergency scenarios.

 - Detailed explanation of the Forest Fire Risk Warning System (PDF)